rakinplaban/Rock_Paper_Scissor/README.md

 A simultaneous, zero-sum game, has three possible outcomes: a draw, a win, or a loss.
 A player who decides to play rock will beat another player who chooses scissors ("rock crushes scissors" or "breaks scissors" or sometimes "blunts scissors"[1]), but will lose to one who has played paper ("paper covers rock"); a play of paper will lose to a play of scissors ("scissors cuts paper").
 If both players choose the same shape, the game is tied and is usually replayed to break the tie.

 Rock paper scissors are often used as a fair choosing method between two people, similar to coin flipping, drawing straws, or throwing dice in order to settle a dispute or make an unbiased group decision.
-Unlike truly random selection methods, however, rock paper scissors can be played with some degree of skill by recognizing and exploiting non-random behaviour in opponents.
+Unlike truly random selection methods, however, rock paper scissors can be played with some degree of skill by recognizing and exploiting non-random behaviour in opponents.[1]

 [wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors)